Omeprazole

 • are experiencing weight loss

-• have vomiting (being sick) or difficulty swallowing
+• have been vomiting (being sick) or have difficulty swallowing

-• have symptoms of gut bleeding, eg, blood in your poo or black or dark coloured poo, vomiting blood or dark-coloured vomit
+• have symptoms of gut bleeding, eg, blood in your poo, black or dark coloured poo, vomiting blood or dark-coloured vomit

 • are pregnant.

-If any of these apply to you, talk to your doctor or pharmacist for medical advice.
+If any of these apply to you, talk to your healthcare provider.

-• If you are taking omeprazole for either Helicobacter pylori eradication or for Zollinger-Ellison syndrome, it's likely you will be asked to take it twice a day.
+• If you’re taking omeprazole for Helicobacter pylori eradication it's likely you’ll be asked to take it twice a day.

-• Omeprazole can be taken before or after food, although taking it before food is best.
+• Food: Omeprazole can be taken before or after food, although taking it before food is best.

-• Swallow the capsule whole with a glass of water.
-The granules inside won't work properly if they are crushed or chewed.
+• Take it whole: Swallow the capsule or tablet whole with a glass of water.
+Don’t crush or chew the capsule or tablet.
+The granules inside the capsules won't work properly if they are crushed or chewed.

 Here are some things to know when you're taking omeprazole.
 Other things may be important as well, so ask your healthcare provider what you should know about.